-Rental-car reimbursement (RREIM) coverage covers renting a car as a substitute for your vehicle when it is disabled, or is being repaired, after a covered accident.
-Daily rental allowances or limits are subject to the terms of your car insurance policy.
+Rental car reimbursement coverage covers renting a car as a substitute for your vehicle when it is disabled or is being repaired after a covered accident.
+Daily rental allowances, or limits, are subject to the terms of your car insurance policy.

-Rental car reimbursement only pays for your rental car costs if the repair work is being done due to a covered loss.
-If your car breaks down or has mechanical issues that are unrelated to a covered accident, then RREIM coverage cannot be used.
+Rental car reimbursement, or RREIM, only pays for your rental car costs if the repair work is being done because of a covered loss.
+If your car breaks down or has mechanical issues that are unrelated to a covered accident, then rental car reimbursement coverage cannot be used.

 Is rental car reimbursement coverage mandatory?